middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/svc-assist-animals.md

 **i.
 Reasonable Accommodation Request for Assistance Animals**

-In order to request a reasonable accommodation to possess an assistance animal in residence halls on campus, a person must initiate the accommodation process by contacting the appropriate resource:
+In order to request a reasonable accommodation to possess an assistance animal in residence halls on campus, or in an office or building on campus, a person must initiate the accommodation process by contacting the appropriate resource:

 **Students**